codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/build-and-push-an-image.md

     type: build
     stage: build
     image_name: my-node-js-app
-    working_directory: '.'
+    working_directory: {{clone}}
     tag: 'master'
     dockerfile: Dockerfile
 {% endraw %}
 {% endhighlight %}

-If you [create this pipeline]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/) in Codefresh and run it you will see the automatic pushing of the image in the Codefresh registry:

-{% include image.html
-  lightbox="true"
-  file="/images/examples/docker-build/auto-push-to-cfcr.png"
-  url="/images/examples/docker-build/auto-push-to-cfcr.png"
-  alt="Pushing to the built-in registry" caption="Pushing to the built-in registry" max-width="100%"
-    %}

-You can then visit the Codefresh Registry and view your image:

-{% include image.html
-  lightbox="true"
-  file="/images/examples/docker-build/cfcr-layers.png"
-  url="/images/examples/docker-build/cfcr-layers.png"
-  alt="Inspecting image in private registry" caption="Inspecting image in private registry" max-width="80%"
-    %}

-That's it.
-Using the Codefresh Registry is very easy, and no extra configuration is needed.

-## Building a Docker image and pushing it to an external registry.
+## Building a Docker image and pushing it to a registry.

-You can also push your image to any [external Registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/).
+You can push your image to any [Registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/).
 First you need to connect your external registry in the integrations page.
 Here are the instructions for:

   * [Docker Hub]({{site.baseurl}}/docs/docker-registries/external-docker-registries/docker-hub/)
   * [Google Container Registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/google-container-registry/)